hayoungjungg/hayoungjungg.github.io/_news/announcement_9.md

 related_posts: false
 ---

-[New paper](https://arxiv.org/abs/2407.02472) where we propose a framework grounded in social science theory to measure online community norms!
+[New paper](https://aclanthology.org/2024.findings-emnlp.972/) where we propose a framework grounded in social science theory to measure online community norms and values!
 Accepted at **EMNLP Findings 2024!**